popoding/calc/README.md

 # calc
-a simpl caculator in bash
+a simpl caculator on bash